guildai/guild.ai/pages/install.md

 pip install tensorflow
 ```

-If your system has a GPU, you can install the GPU enabled package by
+If your system has a GPU, install the GPU enabled package by running:
-running:

 ``` command
 pip install tensorflow-gpu